 How do I find an internship within the program?

 Just like applying for any jobs for jags, positions can be found on Handshake!
 Look for postings with "On-Campus Internship Program" in the position title.

 Log in with your IU credentials and get started on your job search!
 Click the button below to login.

 Frequently asked questions

 There are two timelines for the On-Campus Internship Program.
 Some internships will start in August and end in May.
-Others will start in January and end in December.
-This kind of internship will last through the summer.
+Others will start in January and end in December (including the summer term).

 - Must be enrolled in 12 credits or more.

 Student interns generally work no more than 15 hours per week.
 However, we recommend asking the department if you would like to know their specific expectations regarding required hours.

-If interns do not complete the professional development, the On-Campus Internship Program will not be recorded on their IUPUI Experiential and Applied Learning Record.
+If interns do not complete the professional development requirements, the On-Campus Internship Program will not be recorded on their IUPUI Experiential and Applied Learning Record, nor will they receive certification of completion from the Office of Student Employment.

-No. It is not a hiring requirement for students to have a federal work-study award.
+No. It is not a hiring requirement for students to have a federal work-study award in this program.

-Like applying for any jobs for jags, students can apply for internships through Handshake.
-Log in with your IU credentials to start searching.
-Log in to Handshake.
+Like applying for any jobs for Jags, students can apply for internships through Handshake.
+Log in to Handshake with your IU credentials to start searching.

-When you apply for internships through Handshake, position titles will have "On-Campus Internship" next to them.
+When you apply for internships through Handshake, position titles will have "On-Campus Internship Program" next to them.
 These indicate that they are a part of the program.

-Students need to speak with their academic advisor to determine which class is best for them.
-If you have questions, contact the Program Coordinator, Lauren DeHaan.
+Students should speak with their academic advisor to determine which class is best for them based on their program of study.
+If you have further questions, contact Lauren DeHaan, the program coordinator.

 Yes; however, students cannot be in the same position for more than one year.
 We encourage students to apply for another position within the program if they wish to acquire another On-Campus Internship Program experience for their IUPUI Experiential and Applied Learning Record.